On January 11, 1906 President Theodore Roosevelt was made an honorary member of the Improved Order of Red Men.

 This lodge directory from the March 6, 1904 Telegram refers to lodges as “secret societies.”

-Many male lodges had female equivalents: Odd Fellows had Daughters of Rebekah; Red Men had Daughters of Pocahontas; Knights of the Maccabees had Ladies of the Maccabees.
+Many male lodges had female counterparts: Odd Fellows had Daughters of Rebekah; Red Men had Daughters of Pocahontas; Knights of the Maccabees had Ladies of the Maccabees.

 Many men belonged to more than one lodge.
 B. B. Paddock, for example, was an Odd Fellow, Mason, Knight of Pythias, and Knight of Honor.
 Dr. William A. Duringer was a Knight Templar, Shriner, Elk, Eagle, and Knight of Pythias.

 There was also the Tribe of Ben Hur, an order based on the 1880 novel by Lew Wallace.
 In 1904 the local tribe held a ball at the interurban’s Lake Erie trolley park.
 Clip is from the April 21 Telegram.

 But back to the Red Men.
 In 1901 the Red Men claimed six thousand members in Texas, a half million nationally by 1935.
 Fort Worth’s first Red Men lodge had formed by 1897.